Winterville Animal Clinic

 Our Veterinary Team

-Dr. Don Cole - Majority Co-owner
+Dr. Don Cole - RETIRED

 Dr. Cole has been married to his brilliant wife, Dr. Judy Saik, for 40 years.
 They met in veterinary school and have enjoyed sharing a love of animals and medicine ever since.

 Together they have one daughter, Catie, who is a navy physician.
-Their son-in-law, Dave, is a member of the navy as well, and works in computer science.

 On his time off, Dr. Cole enjoys running, working around his farm, and reading.

 Dr. Cole states working at Winterville has "taught me how to prioritize life, family, and work.
 My favorite part of the job is diagnosing diseases and I love the friendly family atmosphere here."
+He is enjoying working around the farm and traveling now that he is retired!

 Dr. Anna McQuaid - Co-owner/Acupuncturist